 - Lack of skilled workers

-- Inability to train job seekers
+- Inability to implement training programs for job seekers and new hires

-- Increase in retirements
+- Increase in retirements and unemployed workers

 The Great Resignation involved millions of workers leaving their positions for better opportunities.
-This was because of poor company culture, low pay, and a lack of quality employee benefits.
-Many switched industries while others enrolled in college.
-Some also became independent contractors through the growing gig economy.
+Poor company culture, low pay, and a lack of quality employee benefits contributed to the resignations.

-And, with most Baby Boomers expected to retire before 2030, millions of positions will open for younger workers, potentially exacerbating the talent shortage.
+And, with most Baby Boomers expected to retire before 2030, millions of positions will open for younger workers, potentially exacerbating the skilled talent shortage.

 While the number of open positions could dwindle thanks to the conversation around inflation and a possible recession, most organizations say they plan to hire soon.